OliverOakley/project_two/README.md

 * mock - Python testing library that allows us to mock objects for testing using patch.

 The tests for each service, and their coverage, is outlined below.
-Currently, each service has over 80% test coverage.
+Currently, the average test coverage across the application is 84%.
 ### Service 1 Tests:

 There are two tests for Service 1: